What are your favorite brands? Apple? Disney? Trader Joe’s? What do they all have in common?

 Don’t Be Overly Personal on Social Media.

-Social media makes it easy to engage with your customers and answer any topical questions that may arise.
+Social media makes it easy to engage with your customers — answer questions, address concerns, and thank them for good reviews.
 Still, it’s important to keep in mind that comment sections can result in conflict among consumers, whether it’s a politics-related squabble or something else.

 Quality branding manages to deliver a company’s persona without instigation or hostility.
 For the sake of your image, it’s better to steer clear of customer conversations that involve a high degree of negativity.